-Mount Sunapee proposes to add a Climbing Wall tower which will also be a platform for Gravity Jumps into the 50 foot x 50 foot air bag.
-It will be located adjacent to the Aerial Challenge Course in the South Peak ski slopes area.
+Mount Sunapee added a Climbing Wall / Gravity Jump tower in the summer of 2014.
+The Gravity Jump allows guests to jump into the 50 foot x 50 foot big air bag.
+It is located adjacent to the Aerial Challenge Course in the South Peak ski trails area.